Wan Zaharulnizam Zakaria: International career

-Zaharulnizam made his international debut for the Malaysia national team in a friendly match with Australia, where Malaysia suffers a heavy 5–0 defeat, on 7 October 2011.
+Zaharulnizam made his international debut for the Malaysia national team in a friendly match with Australia, where Malaysia suffered a heavy 5–0 defeat, on 7 October 2011.

 He is also a member of the Malaysia U-23 team, who were competing in the 2012 Olympic qualifiers.
-He also helps Malaysia to retain the men's football gold medal in the 2011 SEA Games.
+He also helped Malaysia to retain the men's football gold medal in the 2011 SEA Games.